Time evolution of semiclassical states in the one-vertex model of quantum-reduced loop gravity: Results

 In this section we present a selection of numerical results on the time evolution of different kinds of semiclassical initial states.
 First, in section \ref{sec:H_E}, we consider the Euclidean model, for which the physical Hamiltonian is given by

 The Lorentzian model, with the full physical Hamiltonian

 is then considered in section \ref{sec:H_L}.
-In the plots that follow, the expectation value and the dispersion of the volume operator $\hat v$ and the symmetric holonomy operators $\hat c_x^{(1)}$ and $\hat s_x^{(1)}$ in the evolving quantum state are displayed as a function of the physical time $T$ defined by the irrotational dust field.
+In the plots that follow, the expectation value and the dispersion of the volume operator $\hat v$ and the symmetric holonomy operators $\hat c_x^{(1)}$ and $\hat s_x^{(1)}$ in the evolving quantum state are displayed as a function of the physical time $T$ defined by the irrotational dust field\footnote{ In natural units the dust field $T$ has dimensions of length, or equivalently time.
+In this article we work in units where $8\pi G = 1$; hence the unit of time in the plots that will be presented below is $\sqrt{8\pi}t_{\rm P}$, where $t_{\rm P} = \sqrt{\hbar G}$ is the Planck time. }.
 The quantities $n_{\rm max}$ and $n_{\rm min}$, which represent the occupation number of the basis states in which any spin is equal to the cutoff value $j_{\rm max}$ or the minimum value $j_{\rm min} = 1$, are also plotted as a function of time.
 The occupation number $n_{\rm max}$ serves as a rough measure of the range of validity of the computation: A non-negligible value of $n_{\rm max}$ indicates that the presence of the artificially imposed cutoff has began to affect the results of the computation, after which point one can no longer expect the numerics to accurately describe the true dynamics of the state.

 The initial states for the computations are taken to be the coherent states $\ket{\psi_{j_0c_0}}$ defined by \Eq \eqref{eq:psi_j0c0}, with varying values of the parameters $c_0$ and $j_0$.
 For a state characterized by a given $j_0$, the value of the semiclassicality parameter $t$ is set to